-Applying a continental lens, 32% of Ecuadorian exports by value were sent to North America while 27.9% were sold to importers in Latin America excluding Mexico but including the Caribbean.
-Ecuador shipped another 19.9% worth of goods to customers in Asia with 19.6% going to Europe.
+Viewed from a continental lens, 28.1% of Ecuador’s exports by value were delivered to importers also in Latin America excluding Mexico but including the Caribbean.
+Another 25.8% was sold to customers in North America, with 23.5% worth of goods going to Asia and 21.1% arriving in Europe.

 Ecuador’s Top Trading Partners

 Below is a list showcasing 25 of Ecuador’s top trading partners.
 That is, countries that imported the most Ecuadorian shipments by dollar value during 2021.
 Also shown is each import country’s percentage of total Ecuadorian exports.